-Find out more about how firms can help staff continue their CPD during the coronavirus (Covid-19) pandemic, allowing individuals to carry over their CPD, and our approach to professional qualification exams.
+Find out more about how firms can help staff continue their CPD during the coronavirus (Covid-19) pandemic and our approach to professional qualification exams.

 During the coronavirus pandemic, we expect firms to continue to demonstrate that relevant individuals remain competent to carry out their work.